jlwalkerlg/blog/content/posts/software-development/error-handling-in-ddd.md

 ## The can execute pattern

 A similar approach to the result pattern is to have the application layer ask the domain layer if it can perform an operation before trying to do so.
-If not, the domain layer returns an error object, as in the result pattern.
+If it can't, the domain layer returns an error object, as in the result pattern.

-This approach works but leads to code duplication because the same business logic is called twice: once by the application layer when it asks the domain layer if the operation is valid, then again by the domain layer when it is actually asked to execute the operation, since the domain model will still want to enforce the business rules itself.
+This approach works but leads to code duplication because the same business logic is called twice: once by the application layer when it asks the domain layer if it can perform the operation, and then again by the domain layer when it actually executed the operation.

 ```csharp
 public class AppointmentController